carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 mean of the constituent material properties and the upper bound is the arithmetic mean [@commentaryHS].
-For quasi-isotropic and quasi-homogeneous multi-phase composites with arbitrary phase geometry (a more general case), a better option is to use the Hashin-Shtrikman bounds, which provide even tighter ranges on the resulting effective properties [@hashin1962variational]. \autoref{eqn:gen_ineq}
+For quasi-isotropic and quasi-homogeneous multi-phase composites with arbitrary phase geometry (a more general case), a better option is to use the HS bounds, which provide even tighter ranges on the resulting effective properties [@hashin1962variational]. \autoref{eqn:gen_ineq}
-summarizes the Hashin-Shtrikman bounds on a generalized effective material property $y^{*}$ of an $n$-phase composite.
+summarizes the HS bounds on a
+generalized effective material property $y^{*}$ of an $n$-phase composite.
 The generalized material properties for the $n$-phases are ordered from least to greatest where